 - Join Local Business Groups And Network with Strategic Partners

 To take your retail business to the next level, you must join local business groups and network with strategic partners.
 May be you focus on selling health and beauty products, but then the customers you are looking for are already buying from beauticians or hair stylists.

 You have to network with beauticians and hairstylists.
-You have join groups—online or offline—and then begin to build relationship with strategic partners to promote your retail business.
+You have join groups—online or offline—and then begin to build a relationship with strategic partners to promote your retail business.
 Look at your ideal customers and find out which people are already selling to them.

 Use WhatsApp, Facebook, LinkedIn or whatever it may be to connect with other business owners selling to your target market.
-Use Meet Up to find our local events and programs at your local area.
+Use Meet Up to find our local events and programs in your local area.
 Attend those events and network with strategic partners.
 You never know what might happen through those business relationships.